CZ-NIC/fred-docs/EPPReference/CommandStructure/SendAuthInfo/SendAuthInfoNsset.rst

 Send auth.info for nsset
 ==========================

-A nsset sendAuthInfo command is used to provide the transfer password of a nsset to the technical contacts of the nsset.
+A nsset sendAuthInfo command is used to provide the transfer password of an nsset to the technical contacts of the nsset.

 The client sends only the request for the provision to the Registry and